Desert Eagle: Design

 The design for the Desert Eagle was initiated by Bernard C. White of Magnum Research and Arnolds Streinbergs of Riga Arms Institute, who filed a US patent application for a mechanism for a gas-actuated pistol in January 1983.
 This established the basic layout of the Desert Eagle.
 A second patent application was filed in December 1985, after the basic design had been refined by IMI Systems (Israel Military Industries) for production, and this is the form that went into production.

-The pistol is fired by a single action hammer, and has a manual safety switch on the slide.
-The ambidextrous safety switch rotates a drum mechanism which sits over the firing pin, causing the firing pin to lock in, which prevents it from moving forward and reduces the possibility of the gun discharging accidentally.
-With the safety off, pulling the trigger releases, allowing the hammer to fall downward, hitting the firing pin and causing the chambered round to discharge.
+The pistol is fired by a single-action hammer and has a manual safety switch on the slide.
+The ambidextrous safety switch rotates a drum mechanism that sits over the firing pin, causing the firing pin to lock in, which prevents it from moving forward and reduces the possibility of the gun discharging accidentally.
+With the safety off, pulling the trigger releases, allowing the hammer to fall downward, hitting the firing pin, and causing the chambered round to discharge.

 The Desert Eagle uses a gas-operated ejection and chambering mechanism normally found in rifles, as opposed to the short recoil or blowback designs most commonly seen in semi-automatic pistols.
 When a round is fired, gases are ported out through a small hole in the barrel in front of the chamber.
 These travel forward through a small tube under the barrel, to a cylinder underneath the front of the barrel.
 The slide, which acts as the bolt carrier, has a small piston on the front that fits into this cylinder.
 When the gases reach the cylinder, the piston pushes the slide rearward, with a large pin inside the camming surface in the rear of the bolt causing the bolt to rotate and unlock.
 A mechanism on the left side of the bolt prevents the bolt from rotating freely as the slide moves, forcing it to remain aligned correctly with the barrel while the breech is open.
 The spring-loaded ejector is continually being depressed by the case, until the case is free of the chamber and the tension from the ejector is released, causing the case to eject, breaking free of the extractor in the process.
-The slide reaches its rearmost position, then moves forward again under tension of the recoil springs.
+The slide reaches its rearmost position, and then moves forward again under the tension of the recoil springs.
 The bottom lug of the bolt pushes a new round into the chamber, then the bolt locks up and the gun can be fired again.